noah-johny/noah-johny/README.md

 # 👋 Hi, I’m **Noah Johny**
-## A self-taught Fullstack Web/App Developer & UI/UX Designer
+## A self-taught Fullstack Developer & Product Designer

 As a seasoned developer with a creative flair, I specialize in crafting efficient software solutions 🚀.
 Proficient in **Java, Python, and C**, my hands-on expertise is centered on **JavaScript and TypeScript**.
 In web development, I skillfully leverage **React, Next.js, and the MERN Stack**, complemented by adept use of **React Native and Expo** for cross-platform app development.